 Can bed bugs really live in your hair?
 You know the nasty critters can infest your bed, furniture, and clothing.
 Given the opportunity, they feast on your skin until they’re full to bursting.
 I have positive news, though: bed bugs cannot live in your hair.
 They can get into it, bite your scalp, and leave welts, but they can’t survive in your hair.
 However, that doesn’t mean you’ll never have to deal with an infestation.

-Know How to Get Bed Bugs Out of Hair
+How to Get Rid of Bed Bugs from Hair

 Since bed bugs can live in your hair, your primary objective is to get them the hell out of there.
 Combing helps.
 Comb your hair as often as possible, and wash it nearly as frequently.
 Anyone with facial hair needs to comb and wash, as well.